SantoriniDave.com

 Monastiraki is Athens at its most energetic.
 It sits between Plaka, Psiri, Syntagma, and the Ancient Agora, with the Acropolis rising above the neighborhood and Monastiraki Square serving as the area’s meeting point.
 If Plaka is the prettiest area to stay in Athens, Monastiraki is the most practical and connected.

 The big advantage is location.
-From Monastiraki, you can walk to the Acropolis, the Ancient Agora, the Roman Agora, Plaka, Psiri, Thissio, and Syntagma.
-You also have the most useful metro station in Athens, right at the center of the neighborhood.
-For short stays, early ferry departures, airport arrivals, and first-time sightseeing, that combination is excellent.
+From Monastiraki, you can walk to the Acropolis, Ancient Agora, Roman Agora, Plaka, Psiri, Thissio, Ermou, and Syntagma.
+You also have one of the most useful metro stations in Athens right in the middle of the neighborhood.
+For short stays, airport arrivals, ferry departures, and first-time sightseeing, that combination is excellent.

 If you want postcard lanes and a softer historic feel, stay in Plaka.
-If you want restaurants, bars, rooftop views, and metro convenience, Monastiraki is the place to be.
+If you want restaurants, bars, Acropolis views, and metro convenience, Monastiraki is one of the best bases in Athens.

 Best Things to Do in Monastiraki

-- Visit the Ancient Agora.
+• Visit the Ancient Agora.
 The Ancient Agora is one of the top sights in Athens and sits just beside Monastiraki.
+It is less crowded than the Acropolis and gives a better sense of everyday ancient Athens.

-- Have a rooftop drink with an Acropolis view.
-Several hotels and bars have direct views of the Acropolis, and the neighborhood is especially good at sunset and after dark.
+• Have a rooftop drink with an Acropolis view.
+Monastiraki is one of the best areas in Athens for rooftop views.
+Several hotels and bars face directly toward the Acropolis, and the neighborhood is especially good at sunset and after dark.

 Best Restaurants and Bars in Monastiraki

-- O Thanasis and Bairaktaris area: The restaurants around Mitropoleos and Monastiraki Square are not where I would send someone for the most refined meal in Athens, but they are convenient, lively, and great for a quick gyro or late-night bite.
+• O Thanasis and Bairaktaris area: The restaurants around Mitropoleos and Monastiraki Square are not where I would send someone for the most refined meal in Athens, but they are convenient, lively, and good for a quick gyro or late-night bite.

-- Psiri restaurants and bars: For a better evening meal or a more local-feeling, walk a few minutes into Psiri.
+• Psiri restaurants and bars: For a better evening meal or a more local-feeling night out, walk a few minutes into Psiri.
 It has more interesting restaurants, bars, and nightlife than the touristy streets around Monastiraki Square.

 Monastiraki Hotels FAQ